coshinen/blog/pages/quotes.md

 > Ygritte, Game of Thrones:
 > * You know nothing, Jon Snow.

+> Jeor Mormont, Game of Thrones:
+> * The things we love destroy us every time, lad.
+Remember that.

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.